Padimo/sunriseclock/readme.md

 # Sunrise Alarm Clock
-See sunrise.pdf for all details.
+See sunrise.pdf for more details.

+#### Running code:
+Fill in WiFi information as well as Firebase information in secrets.h